hughperkins/jeigen/README.md

 --------------

 - have installed git
+- have a jdk available, at least 1.6
 - have installed ant
 - have installed cmake, at least version 2.8.11.2
 - have installed Visual Studio C++ Express 2012